Full Time 2yr

-If you are an enthusiastic and committed early years professional with a desire to continue to develop, this course will be right for you.
-Designed in direct response to the government’s increasing focus on early years learning, it is endorsed by the Early Years sector and can lead into an honours degree programme.
+This foundation degree allows you to gain professional recognition for your work in early years support via a university level qualification.
+The course is designed in direct response to the government’s increasing focus on early years learning, carries endorsement from the Early Years sector, and can lead into an honours degree programme.

 You will already be working within early years, on a paid or voluntary basis, when you begin this course.
 Your work-based learning will be developed and formalised in your studies with us.
 As you review your own practice and knowledge, you will enhance your prospects in this field, you may also wish to consider progression to an honours degree.